Neutral Rate (R-Star)

-Neutral rate, often called r-star, is the estimated real short-term interest rate consistent with an economy operating near potential output and stable inflation.
-It is a theoretical benchmark rather than a directly observable market rate.
+Neutral rate, often called r-star, is the estimated real short-term interest rate consistent with stable inflation and an economy operating near potential output.
+It is a theoretical benchmark rather than a directly observable market rate, which means it is inferred from models and broader macroeconomic relationships rather than read directly from a single market price.

 Meaning in Context